input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise1/README.md

 Sweet!

-Noy claim your goody-bag of test-ADA!
+Now claim your goody-bag of test-ADA!